Thermoelectric Power of the YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) Heavy Fermions: Summary

 \section{Summary}

 The thermoelectric power measurements on the YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) compounds are in agreement with the behavior observed in many heavy fermion Kondo lattice systems.
 The evolution of the local minimum in $S(T)$ and the local maximum (coherence temperature) in $\rho(T)$ with variation of the transition metals can be understood based on the energy scale of Kondo temperature in conjunction with the influence of the crystalline electric field splitting.
 The large value of $S(T)/T$ in the zero temperature limit can be scaled with the electronic specific heat coefficient, $\gamma$, which is reflected by a strong correlation via the universal ratio $q = N_{A} e S/\gamma T$ and confirms the validity of Fermi-liquid descriptions.
+In addition, for a wide range of Yb-based materials there is a clear, apparently simple, correlation between $S(T)/T$ and $A$.